 Grantmakers in the Arts, Eddie Torres, President and CEO

 The Actors Fund, Chair Barbara Davis, COO

-Americans for the Arts, Ruby Lopez Harper, Senior Director of Local Arts Advancement
+Americans for the Arts, Ruby Lopez Harper, Vice President, Equity and Local Arts Engagement

 CERF+, Cornelia Carey, Executive Director and James Hafferman, Deputy Director